Melanie Pearson: Second departure

 On 29 October 2024, Cowden announced her departure from Neighbours via the NeighBens podcast, describing the decision to write out the character as "a bitter old pill to swallow".
 Producers informed Cowden that her contract would not be renewed in December 2023, and her departure occurred during a time four other characters were written out.
 Cowden explained that "all the contracts come up at the same time because we were all employed at the same time", however, she got to stay on "a little bit later to soften the blow" of the multiple departures.
 Cowden recalled that fellow cast members were "shocked to their socks" that she had been written out.
 She soon discovered Moloney was also leaving his role, which helped her make sense of the producer's decision to write Melanie out of the show.
 She believed that without Toadie and his family, writers were not sure what they could do with Melanie.
 Melanie's exit involves a leaving party, before she departs in her truck.
 Cowden revealed that she fell down a step and broke her nose whilst filming Melanie's exit scenes, which necessitated scenes to be remounted with the Neighbours location manager standing in for Cowden and, when Cowden was available, doubles for other unavailable cast members.
 Cowden subsequently filmed a short guest appearance, and expressed willingness to reprise the role again.
 Following the broadcast of her departure scenes on 19 November 2024, Cowden confirmed that her forthcoming guest appearance would be part of the series' fortieth anniversary episodes in 2025.
 Spoilers for the fortieth anniversary week reveal that Melanie returns to attend the wedding of Krista and Leo Tanaka (Tim Kano).
+In November 2025, it was confirmed that Cowden had reprised the role as Melanie for the show's final episodes.